-Catholics shared that rhythm with most of the worlds great religious traditions, a fact which ought to have suggested that there was something essential about fasting not only for our specific identities as Catholic Christians, but as religious beingshuman beings.
+Catholics shared that rhythm with most of the world’s great religious traditions, a fact which ought to have suggested that there was something essential about fasting not only for our specific identities as Catholic Christians, but as religious human beings.
 But since 1967 what was once a truly corporate observance, reminding us of the passion of Christ, of our own spiritual poverty and, even more concretely, of the material poverty of most of the human race, reminding us what it was like to be hungry, has become another individual consumer choice, like going on a diet.
-Though we pay liturgical lip-service to the old dialectic, and still nominally observe Lent, in practice all our time now has become ordinary time, and there is nothing in this respect to distinguish Catholics from anyone else.
+Though we pay liturgical lip-service to the old dialectic, and still nominally observe Lent, in practice all our time now has become “ordinary time,” and there is nothing in this respect to distinguish Catholics from anyone else.

 Yet religious communities depend on the differentiation provided by such shared observances to sustain their identities.
 The long and noble pilgrimage of Israel through a multitude of cultures and times, without a temple, without a priesthood, has been possible, at least in part, because of the unifying and sustaining effect of their dietary laws.
 The Jews knew who they were because of what they did and did not eat.
 Christian fasting and abstinence did not, of course, spring from a ritual distinction between clean and unclean meats, but it was just as deeply embedded in theological conviction as the older dispensation.
 Its abandonment was not therefore a simple change in devotional habit, but the signal of a radical discontinuity in the tradition and a decisive shift in theological perception.

-Eamon Duffy is Professor of the History of Christianity at the University of Cambridge and a fellow of Magdalene College.
-This essay originally appeared in the January 31, 2004, issue of the Tablet ( www.thetablet.co.uk ).
+Eamon Duffy is professor emeritus of the history of Christianity at the University of Cambridge, and a fellow and former president of Magdalene College.
+This essay originally appeared in the January 31, 2004, issue of the Tablet.